 - receive payments directly into your account

-- set up Direct Debits and standing orders to pay your bills and
+- set up Direct Debits and standing orders to pay your bills

 You can access most current accounts through a high street branch, online, using mobile banking or over the phone.

-Can anyone have a current account?
+Who can get a current account?

 How much does a current account cost?

 As long as you have money in your account, you don’t usually have to pay for current account services.
 Some current accounts do charge a monthly fee for additional features.